I've loved this Sweet Potato and Peanut Stew since the very first time I made it 10 years ago. It's warm and wholesome, hearty and satisfying.

-- 4 cups kale (in very small pieces)
+- 4 cups kale 340 grams; cut into very small pieces; frozen is okay too!

-- ¼ cup green onions (green tops only, chopped)
+- ¼ cup green onions chopped; optional but pretty

 - salt and pepper to taste

 Heat olive oil in a large pot over medium heat.
 Saute onion for 3 minutes.
 Add the garlic and ginger and cook for another 3 minutes, being careful not to let anything scorch.

 Stir in peanut butter.
 Use an immersion blender to puree almost all of the soup, breaking down the big chunks of sweet potato.
 (You can use a potato masher to make a chunky stew, if desired.)
-Add salt and pepper as necessary.
+The pureed soup will be very thick.

 The amount of cayenne in this soup adds a touch of heat without making it spicy.
 Add a dash if you're very sensitive to hot-spicy food; double it (or more) if you like your food spicy.

 I have not tried it, but you can likely substitute in tahini/sesame butter for peanut butter to accommodate a peanut allergy.

 I've made a lower FODMAP version of this soup by using garlic-infused olive oil, and substituting leeks for the chopped onion.

 Adapted from Food52